 One very common size that doesn’t quite fit in the normal A-size progression is 1/3A4.
 It is a very common size for flyers and leaflets.

 Note that it is not correct to describe this size as “DL”.
 DL is the envelope size designed to take a 1/3A4 leaflet, or an A4 letter folded into three.
 If you set your page size to DL in most software, you will end up with a flyer that is somewhat expensive to print (lots of waste) and will not fit in a standard envelope.

 Decide how many pages

 Firstly we should be clear what we mean by a page.
 In printing we refer to each printed side of the finished article as a page.
 So a 1-page leaflet is a single piece of paper, printed one side and unfolded.
 A 2-page (often abbreviated to 2pp) leaflet is a single piece of paper printed on both sides.
-A 4pp leaflet is again a single piece of paper printed on both sides, but then folded in half and a leaflet formed from an A4 sheet folded into three should really be called a 6pp 1/3A4.
+A 4pp leaflet is again a single piece of paper printed on both sides, but then folded in half.
+Similarly, a leaflet formed from an A4 sheet folded into three should really be called a 6pp 1/3A4.